bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 ##### Other

-Currently only used for the "No Function" option.
+Currently only used for the "No Function" option, which is used when a button or axis input is unmapped.

 #### Custom Joysticks